-There is an increasing need in Machine Learning to use GPUs to speed up the processing of large computations.
-Traditionally GPUs have been dedicated to users, leading to the lack of flexibility and to reduced utilization.
-Virtualization, which has a reputation of facilitating sharing of hardware resources, can also be leveraged for sharing GPUs.
-In this study we will look at the performance impact of sharing GPUs.
+There is an increasing need in machine learning, particularly deep learning, to use GPUs to speed up the processing of large computations.
+Therefore, GPUs are increasingly becoming an important part of Enterprise compute infrastructure.
+Traditionally, GPUs have been dedicated to specific users, leading to lack of flexibility and reduced resource utilization.
+Virtualization, which has a reputation for facilitating sharing of hardware resources, can be leveraged for sharing GPUs to increase both flexibility and utilization.

 Sharing NVIDIA GPUs in VMware Virtualized Environments